 You don’t have to choose an empty negative space always; it can include other objects or patterns apart from the main subject.
-But ensure these images blend into the background and direct your viewer’s eyes towards the subject.
+But ensure these images blend into the background and direct your viewer’s eyes toward the subject.
 Hence, the additional elements should not draw your attention.
 To achieve this, you can make use of repeating patterns in your background.
-This way, the relationship between the positive space and the other subjects recedes, which shifts the viewer’s focus towards your subject.
+This way, the relationship between the positive space and the other subjects recedes, which shifts the viewer’s focus toward your subject.

 For a balanced composition, combine both the negative and positive spaces.
-Although there are no fixed rules to use negative space in your image, you can make the negative space occupy more area than the positive space.
+Although there are no fixed rules to using negative space in your image, you can make the negative space occupy more area than the positive space.
 This way, you can create an intriguing effect for your viewers.

 Firstly, isolate your subject from the negative space to give your viewer a glimpse of your subject’s size.
 For this, get closer to your positive space and fill your frame with a contrasting pattern or area.
 Alternatively, move backward to make your subject look smaller, which will help it stand out.

 In general, negative space binds your viewer with emotion or mood such as tranquility or loneliness.
 But, on the other hand, it cheers your viewer with high energy and vitality when used in combination with bright colors.
-If you want your image to express a feeling, consider the background, the lighting around your subject and modify the illumination based on the emotion you wish to convey.
-For example, to instill the feeling of wonder and mystique, consider a wide-open space, exploit its contrast with your subject.
+If you want your image to express a feeling, consider the background, and the lighting around your subject and modify the illumination based on the emotion you wish to convey.
+For example, to instill the feeling of wonder and mystique, consider a wide-open space, and exploit its contrast with your subject.

 Lights and shadows make an excellent tool to throw focus on your subject.
 You can use bright and direct lighting to emphasize the subject and its form while the shadows projected in the background stress the subject’s relationship to space.
 On the other hand, use soft light to create blurry and gentle shades that contrast the negative space.